naoshibaikyu/superbuddn/epilogues/incorrect6.md

 Eris: Attempted murder?

-Naoshi Shocked: NO, THEY ATE ALL THE FOOD IN THE FRIDGE, BUT WHAT THE FU-
+Naoshi Shocked: NO, HE ATE ALL THE FOOD IN THE FRIDGE, BUT WHAT THE FU-

 %